-Once you have completed the trim, simply add the lightbulbs you like, turn the power back on and check to be sure the lights are working.
+Once you have completed the trim, simply add the light bulbs you like.
+Then turn the power back on and check to be sure the lights are working.

-Be sure not to exceed the total wattage of the circuit; for example, if your previous light fixture used five 75 watt bulbs, then a safe wattage is 375 watts total (5 x 75 = 375).
+Safety: Do not exceed the total wattage of the circuit.
+For example, if your previous light fixture on this circuit used five 75-watt bulbs, then a safe wattage is 375-watts total (5 x 75 = 375).
 If you wanted to exceed this, consult a licensed electrician to determine how much of a load the circuit can accommodate.